bvoightlab/bvoightlab.github.io/research/index.md

 <!-- start Complex Traits -->
 {% capture text %}

 We are interested in the architecture of complex traits, identification of causal genes, and inference of perturbations informed by human genetics predicted to be therapeutically actionable.
-Our phenotypic spaces of interest include cardiometabolic traits - most notably type 2 diabetes, cardiovascular disease, and liver disease - but we are generally interested in pleiotropy at large.
+Our space of primary interest include cardiometabolic traits, including type 2 diabetes, cardiovascular disease, liver disease, and causal traits related to these enpoints.
+We are also generally interested in pleiotropy at large.
 We touch all layers, including GWAS, pheWAS, fine-mapping, variant-to-gene mapping, risk prediction via PRS, and collaborations to validate causal genes.

 {%
   include button.html